 The COBIS Programme for Middle Leaders is beneficial on a variety of levels and embraces the expertise that exists in the COBIS family of schools and the structured quality assurance that COBIS provides.
-Working with colleagues in a variety of roles, across a variety of phases, with experience to contribute from international schools around the World, participants are united to improve both their own learning and outcomes for their students.
+Working with colleagues in a variety of roles, across a variety of phases, with experience to contribute from international schools around the world, participants are united to improve both their own learning and outcomes for their students.

 First and foremost, the CPML is a powerful vehicle for your professional development, identifying and nurturing key leadership competencies.
-All the recent research (Desimone 2009 et al.) suggests that to be successful, all programmes need to:
+Research (e.g. Desminone, 2009) consistently shows that to be successful, professional development programmes need to:

 - 1. Be sustained over a period of time. - 2.
-Be reflective in content with an appropriate level of challenge supporting life-long learners. - 3.
+Be reflective in content with an appropriate level of challenge supporting lifelong learners. - 3.
 Support networking.
 Learning through dialogue. - 4.
 Be grounded in the reality in which you work and fitting with way and rhythm of your working environment. - 5.
-Use blended learning that combines face to face sessions with asynchronous online engagement. - 6.
-Useful!
+Use blended learning that combines face to face sessions with asynchronous online engagement.

+- 6. Useful!
 Supporting the ability to translate principle into practice. - 7.
 Develop self-awareness and a knowledge of leadership theorists.

 The CPML embraces these guidelines.
-The CPML programme has been devised with all our experience and knowledge with the National College over recent years, to achieve these learning outcomes.
+The CPML programme has been devised with all our experience and knowledge, building on earlier work with the National College, to achieve these learning outcomes.